-Girish Karnad is a well-known personality famous for his acting skills and direction abilities.
-Most people are not aware of the spell bounding plays written by Karnad in Kannada language.
+Girish Karnad [1938 – 2019] is a well-known personality famous for his acting skills and direction abilities.
+Unfortunately, most people are not aware of the spell bounding plays written by Karnad in Kannada language.
 He started his career with a one act play titled “Maa Nishaadha” and became famous for his works like Tuglaq, Hayavadana, Taledanda, Yayati, etc. The play Hayavadana was published in the year 1972 and is inspired by the work of Thomas Mann titled “The Transposed Heads”.

 The play Hayavadana starts with prayer to Lord Ganesha and Bhagavata sings the verses for the success of the play.
 In the verses, the narrator talks of the incompleteness of God and declares that man is not wise enough to comprehend what is complete and what is incomplete!
 He says that people should accept God no matter the shape one visualizes Him.
 Bhagavata introduces the place and setting, which are announced as the city of Dharmapura ruled by the King Dharmasheela.
 The two lead characters are introduced – Devadatta and Kapila.
 Devadatta, son of Brahmin Vidyasagara, is considered a great scholar with wonderful poetic abilities.
 Kapila, son of Ironsmith Lohita, is considered a daring personality with unbelievable physical skills.